myles-codes/AtomicAndPhysicalConstants.jl/docs/src/units.md

 ### Unit Conversions

-Unitful provides a convient way to creat new units with expressions.
-Suffixs can also be directly added.
+Unitful provides a convenent way to create new units with expressions.
+Prefix can also be directly added.
 ```julia
 julia> m = 0.511u"MeV/c^2"
 ```